rougesteelproject/cse-251/lesson_03/canvas/team.md

 ### Core Requirements

-1. Download the `team.py` file and make sure it runs on your computer.
+1. Make sure the [team.py](../team/team.py) file for this lesson works.
 The program will display the board before and after finding the words in it.
 Read the header in the program for any other instructions.
 2. Discuss with your team members ideas on how to improve this program with regards to speed.
-3. Make the program faster - use any technique (ie, threads, processes, algorithm analysis, etc...)
+3. Using any technique (ie, threads, processes, algorithm analysis, etc...)  make the program faster.
 4. Time your changes.
 What worked and what didn't?
 Was it worth the effort?

 ### Sample Solution